Xiaomi Mi 11 Ultra price in Pakistan & specifications - BOL News

 Xiaomi is preparing to release a new phone called the Mi 11 Ultra, which is an updated version of the Mi 11 launched last year.
 The Xiaomi Mi 11 Ultra, which is available soon on the market.

-It has a Qualcomm Snapdragon 888 chipset and a 2.84 GHz octa-core processor.
+It comes with a Qualcomm Snapdragon 888 chipset and a 2.84 GHz octa-core processor.
 The device has an Adreno 660 GPU.

-The smartphone includes a 6.81-inch Super AMOLED capacitive touchscreen display with a resolution of 1440 x 3200 pixels and a high refresh rate of 120 Hz.
+The gadget has a 6.81-inch Super AMOLED capacitive touchscreen display with a resolution of 1440 x 3200 pixels and a high refresh rate of 120 Hz.
 The display is covered by Corning Gorilla Glass Victus.

 The Mi 11 Ultra includes 8 or 12 GB of RAM and 128 or 256 GB of internal storage space.

-The device is powered by a 5000 mAh battery capacity with fast charging support at 67 W.
+The smartphone is powered by a 5000 mAh battery with fast charging support at 67 W.

 Xiaomi Mi 11 Ultra price in Pakistan